csc-training/geocomputing_course/materials/exercise_allas.md

 :::

-:::{admonition} Change the default project and username
+:::{admonition} Change the default project

 * `project_2015299` is an example project name, replace with your own CSC project name.
-* `$USER` is an example username, replace with your username.
 :::

 * Open [Puhti web interface](https://puhti.csc.fi) and log in